abiraj-vikram/terraform-provider-abiraj/docs/index.md

 ### iii.
 Delete Accounts

-To delete accounts in securden we will be using `securden_delete_accounts` data block, Example:
+To delete accounts in Securden we will be using `securden_delete_accounts` data block, Example:

 ```hcl
 data "securden_delete_accounts" "deleted_accounts" {